luizhcardim/react2desktop/README.md

 import Desktop from 'react2desktop' import 'react2desktop/dist/index.css'

-import { BlankPage } from './blank'
+// Here you import the elements you will put inside the windows import { BlankPage } from './blank'

 const App = () => {